cadencedatasoft-dot-in/tangle-cruiser/README.md

-# Steps to run
+# Tangle-Cruiser
-This application depends on tangle-connect, a locally built library.
+This application depends on tangle-connect, a locally built typescript library.
 To begin with, choose a base folder and clone tangle-cruiser and tangle-connect into the this folder.
 The detailed steps to follow are given below.

 ## Step 1 - Build tangle-connect